astutespruce/sarp-connectivity/analysis/prep/boundaries/README.md

 County boundaries (2021 version) were downloaded from CENSUS Tiger website.

-### EPA Ecoregions

-Level 3 and 4 ecoregions were downloaded from: https://www.epa.gov/eco-research/level-iii-and-iv-ecoregions-continental-united-states

-Note: ecoregions are not available for Puerto Rico.

 ### Protected Areas

 Kat Hoenke (SARP) extracted protected area data from CBI Protected Areas and TNC Secured Lands and merged them together.
 Kat later obtained a boundaries layer from USFS, and overlayed this over the top (11/4/2019).
 Because this causes multiple owner type polygons to occur in the same location, the `Preference` attribute is added, so that we can sort on ascending preference to assign the most appropriate ownership to a given barrier (nulls assigned arbitrary high value).